nelson-lang/nelson-gitbook/en/string/replace.md

 ## Input argument

- - str - a string or cell of strings.
+ - str - a string, string array or cell of strings.
- - old - a string or cell of strings to find.
+ - old - a string, string array or cell of strings to find.
- - new - a string or cell of strings.
+ - new - a string, string array or cell of strings.

 ## Output argument

- - res - a string or cell of strings.
+ - res - a string, string array or cell of strings.

 ## Description